If you struggle to sleep well you’re not alone. Most people deal with insomnia at some point in their life.

 Keep electronics out of your bedroom.
 Or, if you must use them keep them in airplane mode and don’t keep them plugged into chargers at night.
 If you use the alarm clock on your phone consider getting a cheap alarm clock that runs on battery.

-Use a timer to turn off the wifi in your house at night to reduce your exposure to wifi while you sleep.
+Use a simple and inexpensive timer to turn off the wifi in your house at night to reduce your exposure to wifi while you sleep.
 Turn off bluetooth devices or unplug them from the wall while you sleep at night especially if they are in your bedroom.

 To learn more about EMFs and how to reduce your exposure read more here.